(Not) the last journey

 Which had a funny feeling to it.
 Soft.
 But not comfortable.

 Ignoring the fact that “yesterday“ and “today“ did not really apply.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lucas AppelmannWrite a Review